 There is danger in opportunity.
 Not to be a naysayer, but I can tell you there are so many horror stories of entrepreneurs who got bored with what was working and chased bright shiny objects to no end.
 It happens all the time.
 Having real, solid, believable goals is the first line of defense.
 The second is having people who know you and are willing to help you by providing advice.
 In the end, it’s your career, so you choose.
 CHOOSE WISELY!

 Below is my list of possible art sales channels.
 Those who know my philosophy will not be shocked to see collectors atop the list.
 It is ordered according to my take on where I think your best chances to sell art are.
 I may have missed some.
 And your opinion is sure to vary from mine.

 Your circumstances make the difference.
 You may not have an affinity market for your art.
 You may not have work that is suitable for the design market.
 My suggestion is to take this list and add to it.
 Then order it for what your best guess is to what channels are most relevant to you.

-Since I know without debate that no one can do it all, it follows you should be doing like the famed bank robber, Willie Sutton.
-That is, when he was asked upon capture why he robbed banks, he replied, “Because that’s where the money is.”
+Since I know without debate that no one can do it all, you should be doing like the famed bank robber Willie Sutton.
+When he was asked upon capture why he robbed banks, he replied, “Because that’s where the money is.”

 Take the time to compile and order your list according to sales.
 Then match it up against where you are spending your time.
 That is how you will quickly know if you are investing your time in a way Willie Sutton would approve.

 Here’s the How to Choose Art Sales Channels list.
 Please jump in with your comment and suggestions in the comments section below this post.
-(Keep reading to learn how you can get a free PDF copy of the Art Sales Opportunity list shown here.)
+(Keep reading to learn how to get a free PDF copy of the Art Sales Opportunity list shown here.)